 - University of Cambridge Department of Psychology Wellbeing Institute – research to enhance the lives of individuals, organisations, and communities

 - LSE Wellbeing Programme – research into the causes and effects of wellbeing, wellbeing policy and mental health

 - Vitality Insurance – Britain’s Healthiest Workplace – studies the links between wellbeing and productivity

 - Reward & Employee Benefits Association – The evolution of workplace wellbeing in the UK – Assessing the effectiveness of workplace wellbeing initiatives

 - World Database of Happiness – a collection of findings on happiness in the sense of ‘the subjective enjoyment of one’s life as-a-whole’.

-Research which supports the benefits of having meaning and purpose to our wellbeing
+Research which supports the benefits of having meaning and purpose

 - Meaning in the workplace – HRO Today